 2. If the generator is equipped with an internal breaker near the controller, remove the end panel from the right side.
 Otherwise, proceed to Step 3.

-4. Turn the generator OFF.
-Remove the generator panel fuse.
+3. Turn the generator OFF.
+Remove the generator control panel fuse.

-5. Turn the main utility disconnect breaker in the home’s electrical panel to OFF or OPEN.
+4. Turn the main utility disconnect breaker in the home’s electrical panel to OFF (OPEN).

 Note: Models equipped with an internal breaker mounted near the controller will already have the end panel removed at this point.
 Carefully place the end panel face up on a clean, smooth, flat surface to avoid damaging the paint.